IPPO Across the UK Nations

 The International Public Policy Observatory (IPPO) is being led by UCL’s Department of Science, Technology Engineering and Public Policy.
 STEaPP was founded in the recognition that science, technology and engineering expertise are vital to tackling today’s most pressing global challenges.
 It collaborates closely with external decision-makers to ensure it is asking relevant questions and addressing real needs through its education and research programmes.

 IPPO is a £2 million, two-year collaboration funded by the Economic and Social Research Council (ESRC) to build bridges between policy and research as it seeks to mitigate the biggest social impacts of COVID-19 and accelerate the UK’s recovery from the pandemic.
-Professor Joanna Chataway, STEaPP’s Head of Department, is IPPO’s Principal Investigator, working with project leads Sir Geoff Mulgan (engagement) and Professor David Gough, Director of UCL’s EPPI-Centre (evidence).
+Professor Joanna Chataway, STEaPP’s Head of Department, is IPPO’s Principal Investigator, working with co-investigators Sir Geoff Mulgan and Sarah Chaytor, Director of Research Strategy & Policy, UCL.

-Queen’s University Belfast (QUB), working with the public policy think tank Pivotal, will lead work to connect policymakers in Northern Ireland with the IPPO’s analysis and resources, including gathering information about Northern Ireland’s evidence needs.
+Queen’s University Belfast (QUB) will lead work to connect policymakers in Northern Ireland with the IPPO’s analysis and resources, including gathering information about Northern Ireland’s evidence needs.
 We will engage with public servants and other stakeholders to advance the work of the IPPO and make sure the benefits are maximised across Northern Ireland.

-The project lead, Dr Muiris MacCarthaigh, is Senior Lecturer in Politics and Public Administration at QUB,.
-He will work with local stakeholders to ensure the distinctive policy challenges they face from the effects of COVID-19 in Northern Ireland are reflected in the work of IPPO, and that the Observatory’s outputs are disseminated as effectively as possible across government and the 11 local authorities.
+The project lead, Dr Muiris MacCarthaigh, is Professor of Politics and Public Policy at QUB.
+He will work with local stakeholders to ensure the distinctive policy challenges they face from the effects of COVID-19 in Northern Ireland are reflected in the work of IPPO, and that the Observatory’s outputs are disseminated as effectively as possible across the public service.